DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 | | **Other Fees** | |
 | Bags | | £30 |

-- Please note: the price of a bag (£30) is the same regardless of whether a return or one-way journey.
+- Please note: the price of a bag (£30) is the same regardless of whether it is a return or one-way journey.
 - However, the passenger prices are for each *leg* of the journey, regardless of whether adult, child or infant.
 - For example,
 - One adult on a return flight - the cost would be £200 - with a bag - £230